MisterNooblet/weekend_assigment5_dice_game/README.md

 You can roll again or click "Hold" to save the points from "Current" and end the turn.

-Note!
-If you get 6-6 - you will lose all points from "Current" and the turn will go to your opponent.
+**Note!** If you get 6-6 - you will lose all points from "Current" and the turn will go to your opponent.

 If you managed to reach exactly the target score - you win!
 If you passed it - you lose.

-## Project Phases of development Roadmap
+## Project Phases of development and Roadmap

 - ~~Design , Draw images and borders~~
 - ~~Implement basic HTML "Skeleton"~~